 Final Score: 6/10 points

 Content Warning: That’s My Face would be better for people in their mid-teens and up.
 The language gets strong in parts with the N-word used a few times.
-There is some questionable things like some scantily clad dancers during carnival and there are obvious drag queens involved.
-Some people might have issue with supernatural and borderline occult elements.
+There are some questionable things like some scantily clad dancers during carnival and there are obvious drag queens involved.
+Some people might have issues with supernatural and borderline occult elements.

 All photos used under US “Fair Use” laws.
 That’s My Face is property of Thomas Allen Harris and Well Spring Media.
 The movie poster is from IMDb and is property of Wellspring Media.